SiriusZYZ/Notes/slbs/QA.md

   4.
 # Project Experience

-## Tell me about the borehole acoustic evaluation project.
+## Borehole acoustic evaluation project.

  - a consignment from an state-owned oil filed company.
  - determine the data quality of borehole acoustic instrument